-Diabetic neuropathies are actually a group of nerve disorders which occur due to diabetes.
-Over time, individuals with diabetes can experience nerve damage in their body.
-Moreover, some individuals have nerve damage, but still, they don’t have any symptoms.
+Diabetic neuropathies are actually a group of nerve disorders that occur due to diabetes.
+Over time, individuals with this chronic illness can experience nerve damage in their bodies.
+Moreover, some individuals have nerve damage, but still, don’t have any symptoms.

-Other individuals might have signs such as numbness, pain or tingling in the legs, arms, feet, and hands.
-You should know that nerve issues might develop in every organ system such as the heart and the digestive tract.
+Other individuals might have signs such as numbness, pain, or tingling in the legs, arms, feet, and hands.
+Nerve issues might develop in every organ system such as the heart and the digestive tract.

-Approximately from 60 to 70 % of individuals with diabetes have a specific form of neuropathy.
-Individuals with diabetes might develop nerve issues at any time.
+Approximately 60 to 70 % of individuals with the disease have a specific form of neuropathy.
+They might develop nerve issues at any time.
 However, the risk increases with the longer duration of the condition and with age.

-The highest rates of this condition are found among individuals who have had diabetes for more than 25 years.
-Also, diabetic neuropathies seem to be more common in individuals who have issues controlling their blood sugar, also known by the name blood glucose.
+The highest rates of this condition are found among individuals who have had the disease for more than 25 years.
+Also, it seems to be more common in individuals who have issues controlling their blood sugar, also known by the name blood glucose.

-In addition, they are common in overweight individuals and individuals with high blood pressure and high levels of blood fat.
+In addition, they are common in overweight individuals and individuals with high blood pressure and high levels of cholesterol.

-You should know that in the past ten years, many individuals have started using omega-3 fish oil supplements.
+In the past ten years, many individuals have started using omega-3 fish oil supplements.
 These supplements come with many health benefits.
-The fish oil comes with vital fatty acids.
+Fish oil comes with vital fatty acids.

 These fatty acids are necessary for the body, to grow and develop correctly.
 Bear in mind that the body doesn’t produce omega-3 naturally, meaning that the only way to get is through diet.